Second partial derivative test

 In mathematics, the second partial derivative test is a method in multivariable calculus used to determine if a critical point of a function is a local minimum, maximum or saddle point.

-The test

 Functions of two variables

 Suppose that f(x, y) is a differentiable real function of two variables whose second partial derivatives exist and are continuous.
 The Hessian matrix H of f is the 2 × 2 matrix of partial derivatives of f: